Personal Injury Lawsuits Resulting from DOC Errors & Misconduct

-When the failure of the Department of Corrections to properly monitor, supervise, or manage inmates, parolees or their own personnel and staff results in serious harm, injury or death to an individual, the department needs to be held accountable.
+When the failure of the Department of Corrections (DOC) to properly monitor, supervise, or manage inmates, parolees or their own personnel and staff results in serious harm, injury or death to an individual, the department needs to be held accountable.

 Failure To Supervise Cases

 When a person who is under supervision by the Washington State Department of Corrections (DOC) is not properly supervised and that indivdual then causes physical injury or the death of of another, the victim or their surviving family members may have a legal claim against the state.
 In numerous cases it has been found that the DOC has failed to follow statutory law regarding probation supervision and failed to follow its own directives requiring increased supervision due to clear evidence that there may be a serious community safety concern.